vnsriniv/vnsriniv.github.io/1-research.md

 	* [Fate and Transport of Endocrine Disrupting Compounds (EDCs) and Pharmaceuticals and Personal Care Products (PPCPs)](#fate-and-transport-of-endocrine-disrupting-compounds-edcs-and-pharmaceuticals-and-personal-care-products-ppcps)

 <!-- /code_chunk_output -->
-Microorganisms possess an incredible variety of metabolisms.
-They are extremely versatile and capable of using many different kinds of "food" while being able to survive in extreme environments.
-Broadly speaking, my research is focused on understanding, characterizing and harnessing these metabolisms to solve environmental issues.

 # Current Research
 ## Optimizing Phosphorus Removal from Wastewater